DE-RISKING DECARBONISATION PATHWAYS FOR HEAVY INDUSTRY

 Cooperative Research Centres (CRC) Grants provide up to ten years of funding for industry-led, collaborative research.
 The goal of the program is to solve industry identified problems to improve the competitiveness, productivity and sustainability of Australian industries.
 The collaborations must include an industry-focused education and training program, increase R&D capacity in small-to-medium enterprises, and encourage industry uptake of research.

-What are the benefits of a Cooperative Research Centre (CRC)?
+What are the benefits of a CRC?

 CRC’s link companies with researchers to tackle the big challenges.
 With HILT CRC, technology developers are connected with end-users and other industries along the supply chain.
 Strong leverage and cost-share will be achieved, for example with cross-cutting technologies.